Cais/opus-primus/readme.txt

 There are four(4) widget areas built into two sidebar areas.

 The following will show how, if active, they affect the layout:
-- Full Page (one-column): no active widget areas
+- Full Page (one-column): no active sidebar widget areas
-- Two-Column: widget areas active only in one sidebar area
+- Two-Column: widget areas active in only one sidebar area
 - Three-Column: at least one widget area active in each sidebar area

 == Notes ==